Inflation’s Ups and Downs: How It Impacts Your Wallet

 In 1970, a cup of coffee cost around 25 cents.
-Today, that 25-cent cup of joe would actually cost around $1.70.
+In 2021, that 25-cent cup of joe would actually cost around $1.70.
 The coffee didn’t get any better.
 The price was driven up by the relentless pressure of inflation, which nibbles away at the purchasing power of currency while causing prices to rise over time.
 If you feel like a buck doesn’t go as far as it used to, it’s not your imagination.
 It’s inflation.

 Inflation Happens When Things Are Good

 No one likes to pay more for the same tank of gas, haircut or previously mentioned cup of coffee, but inflation is actually a good thing — at least when it’s slow, steady and predictable.
 When the economy expands, wage earners have more money to buy things.
 That increases demand, which causes prices to rise.
 When prices rise, wages follow suit and the standard of living increases.

 - Demand-pull: Prices rise when demand for goods or services exceeds the supply

 - Cost-push: When increased production costs force prices up

 - Built-in: When wage increases follow price increases